 Along with being a technology guru, Morris is a member of the Society for Science Based Medicine – a group started by Dr. Steven Novella, designed to put an emphasis on empiricism and skepticism in the medical field.

 He currently lives in East Nashville with his girlfriend Erin, and their foxhound Dory.

-Mrs. Parker-McFadden testified before the Institute of Medicine about her personal epilepsy story in 2011, which inspired her to found, My Epilepsy Story.
+Mrs. Parker-McFadden testified before the Institute of Medicine (IOM) about her personal epilepsy story in 2011, which inspired her to found, My Epilepsy Story.
 She has presented at numerous hospitals and universities for Grand Rounds throughout the United States to help doctors understand the importance of Patient-Centered care as well as ways to incorporate this when caring for their patients.
 Mrs. Parker-McFadden also presents on the importance of Patient-Driven Research.

 Mrs. Parker-McFadden’s passion is to advocate for cutting-edge clinical care and research for women living with epilepsy.
 She believes that we can “bridge the gap for women diagnosed with epilepsy” by having Women’s Epilepsy Clinics and Centers across the globe.
 Also, she believes that women’s health issues related to epilepsy needs to be addressed globally.
 Mrs. Parker-McFadden is also passionate about having a national pregnancy registry that is federally funded.
 In addition, she has an interest in finding out the FULL IMPACT that anti-seizure medications have on ALL people living with epilepsy.

 Mrs. Parker-McFadden lives in Tennessee with her husband, James and their three children Samuel, Hannah-Kate, and David.